peat/pdo/_posts/2001-12-08-hong-kong-i-flying-rats-delicious.md

 Pirated Games: US$4 each.

-Sucking the brains out of the back of a fried pigeon head:  <i>Priceless</i>.
+Sucking the brains out of the back of a fried pigeon head:  _Priceless_.

 Hey Everybody!